TimTheNoodle/fullstackopen/README.md

 # Fullstackopen 2020
-Coursework for the full stack development course.\
+Coursework for the full stack development course.<br/>

 See https://fullstackopen.com/ for details.
 ## Tasks completed